jeanphi-baconnais/template-quarkus-beta/README.md

 ## Notes & caveats

-This workspace permit you to have the Quarkus CLI available on your environment.
-Basing on [jbang](https://www.jbang.dev/), this CLI allows to facilitate operations on a Quarkus project.
+This workspace, built from [sdkman](https://sdkman.io/) and [jbang](https://www.jbang.dev/), allows you to have the Quarkus CLI available to create, build and develop Quarkus applications.

+This docker image is built with the Java version **11.0.9.j9-adpt**.
+If you want to change it, you can modify the `JAVA_VERSION` variable in `.gitpod/Dockerifle` file.

+✨ More informations about Quarkus CLI available on [this page](https://quarkus.io/guides/cli-tooling).